With Diabetes, Healthy Feet Form a Healthy Foundation

 If you have type 1 or type 2 diabetes, you may be at risk for nerve damage, a condition called neuropathy.
 The high blood sugar levels that may result from diabetes can lead to neuropathy, especially in the feet, which in turn can lead to a loss of feeling.
 For this reason, foot health is particularly important to your total health.

 If you have diabetes, our guide for keeping your feet in tip-top shape can get you pointed in the right direction.
+In addition, it is recommended that all patients with diabetes receive an annual, comprehensive foot examination, in particular to identify risk factors for ulcers and amputations.

 Stay foot focused